mahdimirbagheri/CS50x-2024/README.md

 CS50 also recommends having a free GitHub account for submitting your problem sets.
 The course content is designed to be self-paced, so you can work through it on your own schedule.
 CS50 offers a vibrant online community for help and discussions.
+# 🌐 CS50 in Iran
+Aref Tavassoli is a highly accomplished computer scientist with a distinguished background in education and research.
+He possesses expertise in a wide range of fields, including programming, artificial intelligence, and nuclear physics.
+Here's a summary of his notable accomplishments:Official CS50x Harvard Instructor: Aref Tavassoli serves as an official instructor for CS50x, spreading fundamental computer science concepts to learners worldwide through Harvard University's renowned course.
+Founder and Lead Teacher of CS50x Rasht: He is the driving force behind CS50x Rasht, an authorized CS50x provider in Iran, offering CS50 courses with Harvard's official endorsement.
+Senior Python Developer: Aref Tavassoli brings his expertise as a senior Python developer to the AI unit of Tehran Municipality's Urban Planning and Research Center.
+Designer of an AI-Powered Burn Diagnosis and Treatment System: Leveraging artificial intelligence and machine vision, he has developed an innovative system for burn diagnosis and treatment.
+Extensive Teaching Experience: With over a decade of teaching computer science at various levels, Aref Tavassoli has graced the faculties of esteemed universities and educational institutions in Iran.
+Beyond these notable achievements, Aref Tavassoli actively engages in other endeavors, including:
+Author and Translator: He has authored and translated books and articles in the realm of computer science.
+Researcher: Aref Tavassoli has conducted research in artificial intelligence and its applications across various scientific disciplines.
+Speaker: He has graced conferences and events as a speaker, delivering insights on computer science-related topics.
+Aref Tavassoli's unwavering commitment to education and his passion for sharing knowledge have established him as a prominent figure in Iran's computer science landscape.
+To explore more about Aref Tavassoli, you can visit the following websites and channels:
+CS50x Rasht Website: https://evand.com/events?categories=%D8%A8%D8%B1%D9%86%D8%A7%D9%85%D9%87-%D9%86%D9%88%DB%8C%D8%B3%DB%8C&page=2
+Aref Tavassoli's Aparat Channel: https://www.aparat.com/result/aref_tavasoli Aref Tavassoli's Eseminar Page: https://eseminar.tv/
 # 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/mahdi___mirbagheri) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/seyed-mahdi-mirbagheri-9a1448289?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BZS6qGzzgT%2B%2BmXAiAGDhFvQ%3D%3D) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/21915481/exceptional-boy) [![X](https://img.shields.io/badge/X-black.svg?logo=X&logoColor=white)](https://x.com/Mohammad208506) [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@coderscafe8)